 <iframe>

 Iframes can share a rendering event loop.For example, if an iframe has the same origin as the web page that embeds it, then scripts in the iframe can synchronously access the parent DOM.
-That means that it’d be basically impossible to put that iframe in a different thread or CPU process, and in practice it ends up in the same rendering event loop as a result.
+That means that it’d be basically impossible to put that iframe in a different thread or CPU process, and in practice it ends up in the same rendering event loop.
 In real browsers, cross-origin iframes are often “site isolated”, meaning that the iframe has its own CPU process for security reasons.
-In our toy browser we’ll just make all iframes (even nested ones—yes, iframes can include iframes!) use the same rendering event loop.
+In our browser we’ll just make all iframes (even nested ones—yes, iframes can include iframes!) use the same rendering event loop.

 Cross-origin iframes are script-isolated from the containing page.
 That means that a script in the iframe can’t access the containing page’s variables or DOM, nor can scripts in the containing page access the iframe’s variables or DOM.
 Same-origin iframes, however, can.